KenesuEXE/twitter-slicer/README.md

-# The TWITTER SLICER
+# The TWITTER-SLICER
-**A Twitter thread maker that slices a text into tweetable chunks.**
+The Twitter-Slicer is a Python script that helps you make a Twitter thread by cutting a text (in a .txt file) into tweetable parts that you can Tweet directly or copy-paste to Twitter.

 ## Functions
 ### Slicing Modes